Apotheosis, Home, Works

 I saw my own search for home reflected in humanity's.
-A search for a process that can generate coherence, despite an overwhelming reality and a fractured self.
-Methods of asking what is good, what is true, and letting answers to those questions shape the structures that generate outcomes I care about.
+We search for a process that can generate coherence, despite an overwhelming reality and a fractured self.
+We seek methods of asking what is good, what is true, and letting answers to those questions shape the structures that generate our response to reality.

 “When a complex system is far from equilibrium, small islands of coherence in a sea of chaos have the capacity to shift the entire system to a higher order.”

 My best effort to outline what is most sacred to me, and what I'm seeking to do about it.
 These ideas are important to me, but in the end, the Apollo Alamac isn't really about them in particular.
 It's about a process for finding self-coherence when you're: